linguini1/CoverGPT/README.md

 and to ensure that the work is your own in case that is of significance to your potential employer.

 ## Usage

+## Future Development
+In the future it would be nice to integrate this with the GPT3 API to prevent copy-pasting between ChatGPT and the application.

+It would also be very convenient to integrate this with the GitHub API to allow users to pull already written descriptions of their personal projects + technologies that could be included in the cover letter when relevant.